– More Questions Answered

 Before concluding this blog post, let us look at a somewhat related question – How doing monotonous work affects the career?
 Should we keep doing or should we change?

 Monotony could be in the nature of the job or in the mind.
 There are some routines that we have in life and the same is the case with job roles.
 There are certain processes, procedures, and people who could turn out to be very monotonous.
-There are some people who take advantage of these routines and work on to innovate in their roles.
+Some people can take advantage of these routines and work on to innovate in their roles.

 Looking for variety every day is not good for a career; we will be tempted to hopping, but never be happy.
 It is better to look for system familiarity and focus more on innovation and variety in the role and contribution.
 In the instance where the role is also becoming monotonous without any newness or scope for innovation or job rotation, then perhaps it is time to look for a change of organization!
 Once again, check the two aspects that were mentioned above before changing the job!